Geeksltd/GCop/README.md

 3. Make sure you see items in the *Error List* window whose Code starts with *GCop*.
    - If you don't see any GCop warnings, right click on each project and select **Properties** > **Code Analysis** and ensure **Enable Code Analysis on Build** is ticked.

+### GCop Error
+If GCop thorws error related to NETStandard, Please update your 'Microsoft.Net.Compilers' Package, if you are using 'Microsoft.CodeDom' please update that either.

 #### Disabling specific GCop rules

 If you disagree with any of the GCop rules, or if you believe they are not applicable to your project, you can *Escape the Cop*, i.e. disable it, using any of the following methods.